SGI-UK Taplow Court Cliveden Road, Taplow SL6 0ER Tel +44 (0) 1628 773163 Fax +44 (0) 1628 773055

 On Tuesdays, Wednesdays and Thursdays from 10am to 4pm.

-Please use a taxi from the train station or call 01628 773163 after 10am to book a lift from the Keibi team.
+Please use a taxi from the train station or call 01628 773163 after 10am to book a lift, if you are an SGI member.

 A Japanese-speaking guide may be available if you call or email a week or more in advance, on +44 1628 591246 or tcservices@sgi-uk.org